floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/07-evaluation.typ

 $ |"ABC"| = sqrt(A^2 + B^2 + C^2) $ <abc_formula>

-The ABC size of a method can vary between programming languages due to semantic differences in the language constructs.
-As such, the interpretation of ABC size values is language-dependent.
+The interpretation of the ABC size value is language-dependent, as some language constructs differ semantically between programming languages.
-For example, in the Ruby programming language an ABC value of $<= 17$ is considered satisfactory, a value between $18$ and $30$ unsatisfactory, and $> 30$ is considered dangerous#footnote[#link("https://docs.rubocop.org/rubocop/cops_metrics.html")[https://docs.rubocop.org/rubocop/cops_metrics.html]].
+For example, in the Ruby programming language an ABC value of $<= 17$ is considered satisfactory, a value between $18$ and $30$ unsatisfactory, and $>$~$30$ is considered dangerous#footnote[#link("https://docs.rubocop.org/rubocop/cops_metrics.html")[https://docs.rubocop.org/rubocop/cops_metrics.html]].
 In this study we do not intend to evaluate the quality of individual methods, but rather the quality of the decomposition as a whole.
 As such, we use the average of the ABC sizes of all methods in a microservice candidate to calculate the size of the microservice candidate.